easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

   == temporary log file /tmp/easybuild-W40SsV/easybuild-7l96Cm.log has been removed.
   == temporary directory /tmp/easybuild-W40SsV has been removed.

-.. note:: By using a leading slash in front of a search pattern, as the last example, we filter out all the potential matches of easyconfigs that are built with GCC (as opposed to the actual easyconfigs for GCC itself, which is our intention here).
+.. note:: By using a leading slash in front of a search pattern, as the last example, we filter out all the potential matches of easyconfigs that are built with the GCC toolchain.

 .. tip:: Using ``--search`` has remarkably longer output in most cases, compared to ``-S``; the information is the same, however the paths towards the easyconfigs are fully expanded, taking lot of screen real estate for most people.